Assah Bismark

 Since the provider matches, LiteLLM routes the request to OpenAI’s Responses API (/v1/responses) instead of Chat Completions (/v1/chat/completions).
 That works fine if your target is actual OpenAI.
 But if you’re pointing at any other OpenAI-compatible endpoint, like a self-hosted model, a third-party provider, or an aggregator, that endpoint almost certainly doesn’t implement the Responses API.
 The request goes to a path that doesn’t exist.
 Some endpoints return a 404, others hang indefinitely.

 If you’re seeing multi-minute response times or silent failures after setting everything up correctly, this is probably why.
-The fix is one environment variable:
+The fix requires two things.

 LITELLM_USE_CHAT_COMPLETIONS_URL_FOR_ANTHROPIC_MESSAGES=True